 Clients work directly with our financial planning professionals.
 They will be assigned to a Wealth Management Team consisting of a Wealth Manager and Financial Advisor.
 Our professionals keep detailed notes on conversations and meetings, and paperwork sent to the client or received is saved electronically in our system.
 Should a client need to speak to someone right away and their team is unavailable, any other professional should be able to access enough information to help that individual.

 All recommendations and guidance provided are based on the ideas and principles of the collective firm.
-We practice ethical investing.
 The recommendations of the firm are derived from an Investment Committee and a Planning Committee.
 These committees are made up solely of EK-FF practitioners.
 The Investment Committee discusses the current investment managers, alternatives, asset allocation, and outlook/expectations for the future.
 The Planning Committee discusses any advice that will be disseminated to our clients such as 529 Plan research, Social Security decisions, Roth IRA conversions, etc. The Principals of the firm have overall responsibility for all accounts and recommendations.

 Generally, we do not recommend that a client trades in their investment account.
 We will, however, be happy to open a trading account for our client to make his or her own investment selections and trades.